Why is my phone battery draining so fast?

 Prolonging your battery life is a combination of reducing the stress and drain on your battery without sacrificing performance.

 An app audit will tell you a lot about your apps and permissions.
 Take that information, and then visit the Battery menu, found under your phone’s Settings app.
-Depending on the exact model phone you have, you should find a list of apps that are currently using battery.
-It will tell you data used and the exact amount of power consumed.
+Depending on the exact model phone you have, you should find a list of apps that are currently using your battery.
+It will tell you how much data has been used, and the exact amount of power consumed.

-Armed with the information from your app audit and the battery settings, you should be able to start deleting apps that are unnecessary or that hoard too much data.
+Armed with the information from your app audit and from reviewing battery settings, you should be able to start deleting apps that are unnecessary or that hoard too much power (or data).
 Start with easy apps first, like any bloatware that came installed by default.
 Pay close attention to resource-heavy apps like your web browser.

-You need certain apps like a web browser, but there might be a more energy-efficient one out there.
-Brave browser provides noticeable battery savings, consuming up to 40% less battery than competitors like Google Chrome.
+You need certain apps like a Web browser, but there might be a more energy-efficient one out there.
+The Brave browser, for example, provides noticeable battery savings, consuming up to 40% less battery than competitors like Google Chrome.
 Installing Brave reduces the stress on your battery, using less energy and prolonging your battery life.

 Limit the number of background processes

-There is probably a standard number of background processes allowed by default, but you can reduce that number (or turn it off entirely).
+Your phone likely has a standard number of background processes allowed by default, but you can reduce that number, or even disable background processes altogether.
 This will force your phone to do fewer things at once.

 Switch to a battery-saving browser

-Brave saves over one hour of battery life compared to Google Chrome.
+Brave outperforms every other popular mobile browser in energy consumption, and saves over one hour of battery life compared to Google Chrome.
 It also saves mobile data, protects your browsing history and personal information, and lets you earn rewards just for browsing.
-Download it today, track your battery usage, and see how much you’ve saved!
+Download Brave today, track your battery usage, and see how much you’ve saved!